 Kelsey is a field coordinator with WEST in Houston, Texas.
-She grew up in Scotland, where she spent the majority of her time outdoors.
-Kelsey went on to complete a Bachelors of Science with honors in Environmental Science & Biology from University of Stirling in Central Scotland.
+Kelsey received a Bachelor of Science with Honors in Environmental Science and Biology from the University of Stirling in Central Scotland.
 During her time at Stirling, she had the opportunity to participate in collecting data for a long-term study monitoring wintering activity of bats in Central Scotland.
-Following graduation, Kelsey moved to Maryland where she was accepted into a Master’s program as a candidate for the degree of Applied Ecology & Conservation Biology with the Dept. of Biology and Natural Resources at Frostburg State University.
+Following graduation, Kelsey moved to Maryland, where she was accepted into a M.S. program as a candidate for the degree of Applied Ecology and Conservation Biology with the Department of Biology and Natural Resources at Frostburg State University.

-During her academic career, Kelsey developed a keen interest in the human dimensions of wildlife, specifically pertaining to cases of human-wildlife conflict concerning piscivorous predators such as eurasian otters, Great cormorants, sawbill ducks, grey herons, and osprey.
-Her field research as a grad student focused on identifying recreational angler attitudes towards these piscivores in Scotland, the first formal assessment of its kind.
-She was accepted as a full member of the IUCN/SCC Otter Specialist Group as a result of her contribution towards otter conservation.
+During her academic career, Kelsey developed a keen interest in the human dimensions of wildlife, specifically pertaining to cases of human-wildlife conflict concerning piscivorous predators, such as eurasian otters, Great cormorants, sawbill ducks, grey herons, and osprey.
+Her field research as a graduate student focused on identifying recreational angler attitudes towards these piscivores in Scotland, the first formal assessment of its kind.
+Kelsey was accepted as a full member of the IUCN/SCC Otter Specialist Group as a result of her contribution towards otter conservation.